ashleygold/DNREC-Estuary-Game/Stewart_Buxton_Lab9/lab9_activity.md

     **Staged**

     ```
+"names.txt"

+These files have been changed and they are in the list of files to be committed.
     ```

     **Unstaged**

     ```
+"lab9_activity.md"
+"movies.txt"

+These files are tracked by git and have been changed, but are not in the list of files to be committed.
     ```

     **Untracked**

     ```
+"food.txt"

+These files are not tracked by git.
+They do not get committed unless first tracked.
     ```

 1. If you run `git commit` what changes will be committed (***DON’T DO IT***)?

     ```
+Just the staged changes, in this case "names.txt"
     ```

 2. What command do you run to stage changes?

     ```
+git add <file>
     ```

 3. What command do you run to unstage changes?

     ```
+git reset HEAD <file>
     ```

 Run the following commands: